rustyio/BERT-JS/README.markdown

 <h2>Examples</h2>

-Note, below the return value is given in the form of an Erlang binary.
+Note, below the return value is given in the form of an Erlang binary which can be fed into Erlang's binary_to_term/1.
 In reality, this returns a Javascript String with the ASCII values of the binary.

 	Bert.encode(Bert.atom("hello"));
 	Returns: <<131,100,0,5,104,101,108,108,111>>